tedd1y/bookstore-demo/README.md

 ## Files
 * test.http - Contains sample HTTP request that I used to debug the API
-* book.json - Dummy data to populate the database
+* book.sql - SQL database filled with dummy data